 The energy needs to be considered (point 2, paragraph 1)

 The revised EPBD aims to determine the energy needs of the building, meaning the amount of energy that must be consumed in order to provide the adequate comfort and health conditions inside the building.
-Within the revised EPBD these energy needs must cover at least the broader revised definition of technical building systems (Article 2, paragraph 3), which includes energy needs for space heating, space cooling, domestic hot water, ventilation, lighting and potentially other areas, such us building automation and control, on-site electricity generation, energy from renewable sources.
+Within the revised EPBD the energy uses resulting from the energy needs must cover at least the broader revised definition of technical building systems (Article 2, paragraph 3), which includes energy uses for space heating, space cooling, domestic hot water, ventilation, lighting and potentially other areas, such us building automation and control, on-site electricity generation, energy from renewable sources.
 As mentioned before, these needs might not all be applicable in the calculation of energy performance.

 Member States must mention the energy needs reflected in their calculation of energy performance.

 This revised provision highlights the fact that the calculation of energy needs must be aimed at optimising health, indoor air quality and comfort levels as defined by Member States at national or regional level, in the calculation of energy needs.
 These elements are crucial, as buildings are defined in the EPBD as constructions for which energy is used to condition the indoor climate.
-Moreover, better performing buildings provide higher comfort levels and wellbeing for their occupants and improve healthy indoor climate.
+Moreover, better performing buildings provide higher comfort levels and wellbeing for their occupants and improve healthy indoor climate conditions as well as productivity and learning performance in working environments.
 Therefore, the consideration of the national indoor air quality and comfort levels in the calculation of energy performance for different buildings types is very important.
+Minimum ventilation rates, temperature limit values and some other parameters are necessary to achieve good indoor air quality and comfort levels that are described in EN 16798-1 (and ISO 17772-1) developed under mandate M/480.

 These requirements are not totally new, as the EPBD already sets out that Member States must ensure appropriate general indoor conditions and that that these conditions must be taken into account for the improvement of the energy performance of buildings, when defining the minimum requirements and for calculating the energy performance of buildings.
 The comparative methodology framework to identify cost-optimal levels of energy performance requirements also requires Member States to define reference buildings that are characterised by and are representative of their functionality, including indoor climate conditions.